Laboralphy/philter/README.md

 - if the *more* option is set to true, the sharpen effect will be greater, showing edges excessively.

 ### emboss
-- give some sort of 3D shadow effect to the image, good for creating bump maps
+- gives some sort of 3D shadow effect to the image, good for creating bump maps
 - if the *more* option is set to true, the emboss effect will be greater.

 ### edges
-- apply edge detection filter, the image will be darken, but the edges of shapes will be enlightened
+- applies edge detection filter, the image will be darken, but the edges of shapes will be enlightened

 ### resize
-- resize the image, changing its dimension
+- resizes the image, changing its dimension
 - use *width* and *height* options to specify new size in pixels.
 - example : `$('img').philter('resize', {width:64, height: 64});`